18 Best Knowledge Management Software [+ Free Options]

 Image Source

-Sabio positions itself as a "serviceware solution" that's designed to get you the best return from your company's data.
-It's a constantly updating system that frequently rolls out new perks and features.
+Sabio positions itself as a “serviceware solution” that‘s designed to get you the best return from your company’s data.

-Key Features:
+Key Features

-• Password protection and Serviceware monitoring
+• Password protection and Serviceware monitoring.

-• Filtered search results ranked according to five factors
+• Filtered search results ranked according to five factors.

-• Pre-set automated workflows
+• Pre-set automated workflows.

 12. Quip

-Price: $10 for the Starter Plan
+Price: $10 per user/month for the Starter Plan

-best knowledge management systems: Quip
+knowledge management software: Quip

 Image Source

-Key Features:
+Key Features

-• Flexible templates
+• Flexible templates.

-• Unlimited documents
+• Unlimited documents.

-• Mobile-ready spreadsheets
+• Mobile-ready spreadsheets.

-• Team chat rooms
+• Team chat rooms.

 13. Knowmax